andreaaraldo/GraphDatabase-CombinedTransportNetwork/README.md

 # GraphDatabase-CombinedTransportNetwork
 Please read [our article](https://arxiv.org/abs/2210.08327) to know more about the problem of accessibility, demand-responsive transit and neo4j.

+N.B.
+All file paths are expressed as in Windows.
+When you run the code you might have errors related to this.
+You just need to correct for your system.

 ## Prerequirements
 Download and install `neo4j Desktop`.
 We suggest you to use Anaconda.
 You can install the required Python package from Anaconda.
 The Python libraries you need to install are: